ajpgarner/moment/README.md

 Once the build is complete, the binary `mtk.mexa64` will be automatically copied into the `moment/matlab` folder.

 To use from MATLAB, add the following folders to the matlab path: `moment/matlab`, `moment/matlab/classes`, and `moment/matlab/functions`.
+This can be done automatically by running the script `mtk_install` from the `moment/matlab` folder, and then restarting MATLAB.
+If everything is correctly installed, calling function `mtk` (from any folder) should display the version information of Moment.

 ### Mac
 Only tested on Intel-based Macs.
 You first need the compilation tools if you don't already have: